Is Protein Good for Weight Loss? Advice & Facts

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Quick Answer: Yes, protein is one of the most effective nutrients for weight loss.
-It keeps you full longer, preserves muscle mass during a calorie deficit, and burns more calories during digestion than carbs or fat.
-Aim for 25-35 grams per meal, or roughly 0.8-1 gram per pound of body weight daily.
+Quick Answer: Yes — protein is an effective nutrient for weight loss when included as part of a healthy, balanced diet.
+It helps you feel full longer, supports muscle maintenance during a calorie deficit, and requires slightly more energy to digest than carbs or fat.
+A simple goal is 15–35 grams of protein per meal, or about 0.8–1 gram per pound of body weight per day, depending on your goals and activity level.

 For a complete breakdown of how protein fits into a weight loss diet—along with the 100 best foods to eat—see our Complete Guide to the Best Foods for Weight Loss.